Employees, as well as managers, often question why organizations do employee performance appraisals.

 Anyone who has ever been on the receiving end of a performance appraisal could argue why they perceive it to be ineffective and a complete waste of time.

 Employees often feel unjustly assessed, and managers often go through a forced annual process to comply with job expectations.
-This doesn’t make it easy for either party.

 So what exactly is a performance appraisal?